saltpool/localvolts-sungrow-homeassistant/instructions3.md

 5. Close the palette and then from the hamburger menu again, select import

-6. Copy the contents from the [energy_control.yaml](flows/energy_control.json) file to your clipboard (view it as raw before you copy it)
+6. Copy the contents from the [energy_control.json](flows/energy_control.json) file to your clipboard (view it as raw before you copy it)

+*Note, if you do not have a solar array, you can opt to use the [energy_control_battery_only.json](flows/energy_control_battery_only.json) instead.*

-7. Paste the contents of your clipboard to the import nodes text area
+8. Paste the contents of your clipboard to the import nodes text area
 <img src="images/node-red-energy-1.png" />

-8. Select "new flow" (bottom left) and then "Import".
+9. Select "new flow" (bottom left) and then "Import".
 If you are told that some of the nodes already exist in your workspace, click on "View nodes..." and then "Import selected".
 This will leave out the duplicated "Home Assistant" node that came with the Localvolts flow import.

-9. A large number of nodes will be imported, all with blue dots above them.
+10. A large number of nodes will be imported, all with blue dots above them.
 You should perform the following, and then once done, click on deploy:
     1. Confirm the inverter sizing is appropriate for you.
 Anywhere there is an export of 5kW, confirm that is correct for your situation.
     2. The "Slow battery charge?" node contains msg.battery_w that you should update appropriately.
 It is mostly set to import from the grid at 10kW.
     3. The "Full Battery Hour" node has a hard-coded battery capacity, you should update this.